 Employee burnout is a serious problem in the workplace.
-It is predominant in organizations where employees face tighter deadlines and busy schedules and strikes when they are exhausted physically, mentally and emotionally.
+It is predominant in organizations where employees face tighter deadlines and busy schedules and strikes when they are exhausted physically, mentally, and emotionally.

 Employee burnout can also occur when an organization is facing several internal problems.
 It can affect both the morale, productivity, and focus of the employee.
-Once the work environment becomes unfriendly, employee burnout will not only result, but team spirit will be destroyed.
+Once the work environment becomes unfriendly, employee burnout will not only result, but the team spirit will be destroyed.

 On one hand, employees can also create this problem for themselves.
-They create unrealistic goals which if not achieved leads to increased pressure, tension and mental breakdown if not addressed as soon as possible.
+They create unrealistic goals which if not achieved leads to increased pressure, tension, and mental breakdown if not addressed as soon as possible.

 Such scenarios often result in employee burnout and reduced-productivity.

-In fact, the employee in question may even decide to quit the job at the end of the day, which will result in additional cost on the part of the company to recruit and train a new candidate.
+The employee in question may even decide to quit the job at the end of the day, which will result in additional cost on the part of the company to recruit and train a new candidate.